 Drop-In Services

-Undergraduate students who identify as neurodivergent are eligible to apply for Longhorn TIES comprehensive services.
-Acceptance into comprehensive services is contingent on staff availability.
-Comprehensive, pay-for-services programming includes but is not limited to pre-planning transition meetings, 1:1 coaching support, cross campus collaborations, monthly meetings and socials.
-Sponsorship opportunities and financial assistance are available for all students interested in applying for comprehensive services.
+Undergraduate students who identify as neurodivergent are eligible to apply for the TIESplus services.
+Acceptance into TIESplus is contingent on staff availability.
+TIESplus, pay-for-services programming includes but is not limited to pre-planning transition meetings, 1:1 coaching support, cross campus collaborations, monthly meetings and socials.
+Sponsorship opportunities and financial assistance are available for all students interested in applying for TIESplus.

 Eligibility

-To be eligible for Longhorn comprehensive services, students must:
+To be eligible for Longhorn TIESplus, students must:

-- Start the Longhorn TIES application process by completing the online Longhorn TIES Student Support Services application and an initial consult meeting with Longhorn TIES staff
+• Start the TIESplus application process by completing the online TIESplus application and an initial consult meeting with Longhorn TIES staff

 Support Levels